By Ryan K. Boman, Editor in Chief

 On February 10, 2003, Curt Hennig passed away in his hotel room, just before he was scheduled to make an appearance at an event in Florida.

-Born in Robbinsdale, Minnesota on March 28, 1958, he grew up in the wrestling business as the son of the great Larry The Axe Hennig.
+Born in Robbinsdale, Minnesota on March 28, 1958, Curt grew up in the wrestling business as the son of the legendary Larry The Axe Hennig.
 He entered the American Wrestling Association in 1980, a company where his father had become famous in the 60’s and 70’s.

 Hennig returned to the AWA in 1984.
 There, he would team with another future superstar, Scott Hall.
 Eventually the young pair would capture the AWA World Tag Team titles.
 With their youthful good looks, they quickly caught on with the fans of the Minneapolis-based promotion.